ibm-cloud-docs/satellite/use-case.md

 {{site.data.keyword.attribute-definition-list}}

-# {{site.data.keyword.satelliteshort}} use cases
+# {{site.data.keyword.satelliteshort}} use cases for hybrid and multicloud environments
 {: #use-case}

-These {{site.data.keyword.satellitelong_notm}} uses cases are hypotheses that are designed to explore the solution’s applicability for areas within various industries.
-These hypotheses are based on the following cross-industry capabilities of {{site.data.keyword.satelliteshort}}.
+Explore {{site.data.keyword.satellitelong_notm}} use cases that enable you to run IBM Cloud services on-premises, in edge environments, or across other cloud providers to meet your data center and hybrid multicloud needs.
 {: shortdesc}

 - Use {{site.data.keyword.cloud_notm}} services wherever they are needed.